-Please contact us if your are considering selling your Nathan Oliveira sculpture or painting.
-We also sell Nathan Oliveira artwork in the gallery and provide complimentary valuations for purchase or consignment.
+Please contact us if you’re considering selling a Nathan Oliveira sculpture or painting.
+We also sell Nathan Oliveira artwork in the gallery and provide complimentary valuations for sales and consignment.

-Born Nathan Joseph Roderick, he would ultimately be known as the artist Nathan Oliveira.
+Born Nathan Joseph Roderick, he would become well known as the artist Nathan Oliveira.
 He was born December 19, 1928 in Oakland, California.
-His father had originally immigrated from Portugal with the last name Rodrigues, but had since changed the family name to Roderick.
-Regarding the artist’s latter last name – Oliveira, he took it from his mother’s second husband who was also a Portuguese immigrant.
+His father immigrated from Portugal with the last name Rodrigues, but later changed it to Roderick.
+About the artist’s last name of Oliveira, he took it from his mother’s second husband who was also a Portuguese immigrant.

 In the late 1940s, San Francisco was a perfect place for poets, musicians and artists, so Nathan Oliveira moved there.
-He instantly became a member of the Bay Area figurative school.
-This group consisted of painters such as Elmer Bichoff, David Park and Richard Diebenkorn.
+He became a member of the Bay Area figurative school.
+This group consisted of artists such as Elmer Bichoff, David Park and Richard Diebenkorn.
 These artists had absorbed Abstract Expressionism, but landscape and figurative painting were the main points of their work.
-However, the style of Nathan Oliveira paintings can’t be precisely categorized.
+But, the style of Nathan Oliveira sculpture and paintings are difficult to categorize.

 Nathan Oliveira used to take painting lessons from a marine artist.
 This later encouraged him to enroll in the California College of Arts and Crafts in Oakland.
 In the summer of 1950, he studied at Mills College also in Oakland.
 He graduated in 1951, and received his master’s degree one year later.
 After serving in the Army, he resided in San Francisco.
 He lived at the Presidio and started showing his work.
 Nathan Oliveira paintings were shown in a solo exhibition in 1958, at the Alan Gallery in Manhattan.
 In 1959, the new curator of painting and sculpture at the Museum of Modern Art, Peter Selz, included Nathan Oliveira paintings in the exhibition called New Figures of Man.
 This brought him a huge success in a short period of time.
 Nathan Oliveira paintings were described as spontaneous, just like he “was finding the figure in the process of painting it”, as Mr. Selz once wrote about him.

 Although his paintings didn’t always portray the human figure, he always returned to figurative paintings and they were quite intense.
-In 1970, he produced a painting called Standing Figure and this painting clearly represents that intensity, with a pink female figure without a face, turned toward the viewer with a ghostly white death mask.
-Fascinating are also the Nathan Oliveira paintings with dancers and runners, with red and dark orange backgrounds.
-These paintings belong to the last decade of Nathan Oliveira paintings.
+In 1970, he produced a painting called Standing Figure and this painting represents that intensity.
+It has a pink female figure without a face, turned toward the viewer with a white death mask.
+Also fascinating are his paintings with dancers and runners, with red and dark orange backgrounds.
+These paintings belong to the last decade of Nathan Oliveira’s paintings.

-In the 1990s, Nathan Oliveira created the Stelae, a series of paintings with vertical forms which resemble the menhirs of Stonehenge, the solemn majesty of Egyptian obelisks or Han dynasty tomb posts, but also resembled the artist’s earlier paintings with the isolated figures at the same time.
+In the 1990s, Nathan Oliveira created the Stelae series of paintings.
+These works have vertical forms resembling the menhirs of Stonehenge, the solemn majesty of Egyptian obelisks or Han dynasty tomb posts.
+But they also resemble the artist’s earlier paintings with the isolated figures.

-Nathan Oliveira paintings later included a series of large-scale landscapes called The Windhover, named after a poem by Gerard Manley Hopkins.
-The main figures on these landscapes are birds – red-tailed hawks and kestrels, birds that the artist had the opportunity to observe very close to his painting studio.
+Nathan Oliveira paintings later included a series of large-scale landscapes called The Windhover.
+Named after a poem by Gerard Manley Hopkins.
+The main figures on these landscapes are birds – red-tailed hawks and kestrels.
+These are birds the artist had the opportunity to observe very close to his painting studio.